AbbVie (NYSE:ABBV) Issues Q2 2021 Earnings Guidance

-A hedge fund recently bought a new stake in AbbVie stock.
-OLD Mission Capital LLC purchased a new position in shares of AbbVie Inc. (NYSE:ABBV) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund purchased 2,767 shares of the company’s stock, valued at approximately $242,000.
+An institutional investor recently bought a new position in AbbVie stock.
+OLD Mission Capital LLC purchased a new stake in shares of AbbVie Inc. (NYSE:ABBV) during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor purchased 2,767 shares of the company’s stock, valued at approximately $242,000.
 Hedge funds and other institutional investors own 67.49% of the company’s stock.

 AbbVie Inc discovers, develops, manufactures, and sells pharmaceuticals in the worldwide.
 The company offers HUMIRA, a therapy administered as an injection for autoimmune and intestinal BehÃ§et's diseases; SKYRIZI to treat moderate to severe plaque psoriasis in adults; RINVOQ, a JAK inhibitor for the treatment of moderate to severe active rheumatoid arthritis in adult patients; IMBRUVICA to treat adult patients with chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), mantle cell lymphoma, waldenstrÃ¶m's macroglobulinemia, marginal zone lymphoma, and chronic graft versus host disease; VENCLEXTA, a BCL-2 inhibitor used to treat adults with CLL or SLL; and MAVYRET to treat patients with chronic HCV genotype 1-6 infection.